bplmaps/cartinal/guides/georeference.md

 ## Background Information

-Georeferencing is the process of matching a digital cartographic image file to real-life geography, by adding ground control points (GCP's).
+Georeferencing is the process of matching a digital cartographic image file to real-life geography by adding ground control points (GCP's).

 A GCP is simply a point that the computer will use to associate pixel space in an image with geographic space in a modern web map.

-For example, in the screenshot below, GCP's are pictured in red.
+For example, the screenshot below from a web georeferencing interface displays GCP's around the Boston Garden in red.
 The numbers associated with each GCP match the pixel space of a [scanned historic map](https://www.digitalcommonwealth.org/search/commonwealth:w3765q66z) (left) to the geographic space of a modern web map (right).

 |![ground control points](./media/gcp.png)
 |:--:|